Evolution of sexual reproduction: Advantages of sex and sexual reproduction

-Advantages due to genetic variation
+Advantages due to genetic variation, DNA repair and genetic complementation

 For the advantage due to genetic variation, there are three possible reasons this might happen.
-First, sexual reproduction can combine the effects of two beneficial mutations in the same individual (i.e. sex aids in the spread of advantageous traits).
-Also, the necessary mutations do not have to have occurred one after another in a single line of descendants.
+First, sexual reproduction can combine the effects of two beneficial mutations in the same individual (i.e. sex aids in the spread of advantageous traits) without the mutations having to have occurred one after another in a single line of descendants.
 Second, sex acts to bring together currently deleterious mutations to create severely unfit individuals that are then eliminated from the population (i.e. sex aids in the removal of deleterious genes).
 However, in organisms containing only one set of chromosomes, deleterious mutations would be eliminated immediately, and therefore removal of harmful mutations is an unlikely benefit for sexual reproduction.
 Lastly, sex creates new gene combinations that may be more fit than previously existing ones, or may simply lead to reduced competition among relatives.

-For the advantage due to DNA repair, there is an immediate large benefit of removing DNA damage by recombinational DNA repair during meiosis, since this removal allows greater survival of progeny with undamaged DNA.
+For the advantage due to DNA repair, there is an immediate large benefit of removing DNA damage by recombinational DNA repair during meiosis (assuming the initial mutation rate is higher than optimal), since this removal allows greater survival of progeny with undamaged DNA.
 The advantage of complementation to each sexual partner is avoidance of the bad effects of their deleterious recessive genes in progeny by the masking effect of normal dominant genes contributed by the other partner.

 The classes of hypotheses based on the creation of variation are further broken down below.
 Any number of these hypotheses may be true in any given species (they are not mutually exclusive), and different hypotheses may apply in different species.
 However, a research framework based on creation of variation has yet to be found that allows one to determine whether the reason for sex is universal for all sexual species, and, if not, which mechanisms are acting in each species.

 On the other hand, the maintenance of sex based on DNA repair and complementation applies widely to all sexual species.